milvus-io/bootcamp/EN_solutions/Kubernetes/README.md

   2. Install NFS chart

      > [chart](https://github.com/helm/charts) is a pre-configured installer resource, similar to Ubuntu's APT and CentOS's YUM. a release is created when chart is installed into Kubernetes.
+     >
+     > The NFS Client Provisioner is an automation plug-in for automatic creation of Kubernetes PV.
+It automatically creates Kubernetes PV based on a configured NFS Server.

      ```bash
      $ vim values.yaml